 Other than these pure courses, you can also take courses such as:

 This is because these courses apply mathematical skills in real world scenarios.
 They will help you develop skills for data analysis, communication and mathematical models.
 Taking courses related to computer science will help you learn about large data sets, matrices or recursive calculations.
-Find GCSE maths revision help from tutors all over the UK with Superprof.
+Find GCSE maths revision help from maths tutors all over the UK with Superprof.

 You will also learn the basic maths needed for complex mathematical concepts to optimize as well as create intricate algorithms.
 All in all, these courses will prepare you for your undergraduate degree.